tundish/blathnaid/blathnaid/book/chapters.rst

     What can you do with a bat?
     You can’t move him if he wishes not to be moved.
-    And when he wants to go, he'll go.
+    And when he wants to go, he’ll go.

     He has a time of his own, a place of his own.
-    You can't reason with him.
-You'd be silly to try.
+    You can’t reason with him.
+You’d be silly to try.

 Karma
 -----